Running: It’s All in The Hips

 Of course, upon analysis, if a runner truly suffers from a foot dysfunction, then this needs to be appropriately dealt with.
 So many runners however would benefit hugely from freeing their Hips up to function properly.

 N.B.
 In this article I’m discussing Hip Extension.
-However issues such as restricted Hip Internal Rotation are equally important – a blog post for another day!
+However issues such as restricted Hip Internal Rotation are equally important – check out this related article on Hip Internal Rotation!

 Why Is Hip Extension Important For Runners?

 The propulsive motions in running gait come together to create an overall extension pattern.

 As we run, from the moment our standing foot begins to pass under our body, the overall goal is to create optimal forward propulsion (and some upwards displacement).